-2023 2022
+2024 2023

-Contributions receivable \$ - \$ 1,950
+Contributions receivable \$ 213.210 \$

-Note receivable 2,747,042 700,944
+Note receivable Ψ - Ψ 2,747,042

-Charitable remainder trusts 872,261 821,479
+Charitable remainder trusts 957,772 872,261

-Perpetual trusts beneficial interest 302,279 276,647
+Perpetual trusts beneficial interest 321,013 302,279

-Total other receivables \$ 3,921,582 \$ 1,801,020
+Total other receivables \$ 1,491,995 \$ 3,921,582

 In July 2021, the Organization entered into an unsecured note receivable with a related party for the purpose of developing technology to support the Organization.
-As of December 31, 2023 and 2022, the Organization had loaned \$2,747,042 and \$700,944 made up of unsecured notes receivable with a related party; however, additional installments up to \$500,000 have been authorized by the Board of Directors.
-The note accrues interest at 5% per annum and as of December 31, 2023; no set date of repayment had been determined.
+Additional installments were loaned through 2023.
+The note accrues interest at 5% per annum; however, no set date of repayment had been determined.
+As of December 31, 2024, the Organization recorded an allowance for credit losses associated with this receivable due to concerns of collectability.

 Charitable remainder trusts and beneficial interest of perpetual trusts are presented at fair value based on significant unobservable inputs and accordingly are categorized as Level 3, whose activities are disclosed in Note 4.
-The beneficial interest in charitable remainder and perpetual trusts is distributed by the Organization as stipulated in the trust agreements.
+The beneficial interest in charitable remainder and perpetual trusts is distributed to the Organization as stipulated in the trust agreements.

-Note 6 - Property, Plant, and Equipment, Net; Deferred Gain in Sales Leaseback
+Note 6 - Property, Plant, and Equipment, Net and Deferred Gain in Sales Leaseback